-Fifth, we estimate the contemporaneous effect of multiple pollutants simultaneously.
+Fourth, we estimate the contemporaneous effect of multiple pollutants simultaneously.
 Since short-term fluctuations among ambient air pollutants are highly correlated, it has traditionally been difficult to decipher which pollutant is responsible for adverse health outcomes.
 Our solution to this identification problem is to rely on the fact that wind speed and wind direction transport individual pollutants in different ways.
 By using interactions between taxi time, wind speed, and wind angle from airports, we can pin down the direct effect of each pollutant, while holding the others constant.
-We use over-identified models to instrument for several pollutants simultaneously.
-CO is responsible for the large majority of the observed increase in hospital admissions.
+We use over-identified models to instrument for several pollutants simultaneously, an approach that was simultaneously developed in related work by Knittel, Miller & Sanders (2011).
+We find that CO is responsible for the large majority of the observed increase in hospital admissions.